Being a vital part of a chainsaw, having enough information about the different types of chainsaw chain is a must for every beginner chainsawer.

 Another factor that is responsible for bringing variety in chainsaw chain types is gauge size.
 It is basically the thickness of drive links on the chain.
 Not all chains get fit on all chainsaw bars.
 In order to find a perfect match, the thickness of the drive links should match the size of the grooves on the guide bar.

 Getting the wrong size causes problems as it can be too tight or too loose that either it causes friction or it will not get a good grip.
-In both cases, it is problematic therefore, choosing the right one is necessary.
+In both cases, it is problematic therefore, choosing the right chain is necessary.
 For knowing the gauge of your chainsaw, you can see the user manual.

 Mainly, there are 4 variations of gauges available for chainsaw chains.
 Here are the chainsaw chain types chart according to the different sizes of gauge for chainsaw blades.